KithwoodNYU/SecurityManagement-ZAP-Report/nyu-vsaq-scan-report.md

 authentication; rather it exports it locally in the browser to a JSON object which is sent to NYU via PGP encrypted email.Correspondingly click jacking vulnerabilities do not pose a risk to this web application.

-**Remediation Recommendation**:As noted above, this vulnerability does not present risk to NYU.
-However to clean this vulnerability up, our AWS
-Lambda serverless instance would need to be configured to set the x-frame-option.
+**Remediation Recommendation**: However Google VASQ is a web application implemented entirely client side using java script.
+The web application keepstrack of no state or authentication; rather it exports it locally in the browser to a JSON object which is sent to NYU via PGP encrypted email.
+Correspondingly click jacking vulnerabilities do not pose a risk to this web application.
+Consequently, this vulnerability does not present risk to NYU.
+However to address this vulnerability would require that the AWS Lambda serverless instance would need to be configured to set the x-frame-option.